barclayd/MakeABurger/README.md

 - [x] Lifecycle hooks utilised
 - [x] LazyLoading
 - [x] Higher Order Components used for rendering, error handling and maintaining layout
+- [x] Implemented Redux Saga for leaner, more focused action creators

 ### Ideas to implement in the future